letrang255/review-analysis/README.md

-# review-analysis
+# aspect-analysis
-Analyze on Foody reviews data
+Aspect analysis on foody reviews using LDA model
-1. Topic modeling
-2. Sentiment analysis